isAdamBailey/portfolio-3/source/_posts/sensory-processing-disorder.md

 When things get to this point, my entire existence is "thrown off".
 I cannot think.
 I cannot hear people speaking to me.
 Sometimes I cannot see because of what I hear.
 My [executive functioning](https://en.wikipedia.org/wiki/Executive_functions) is challenged.
 This is where I become more disabled to onlookers.
-I can become very confused, even angry, for no apparent reason, and unable to gather my thoughts enough to describe, or even find a handful of words to use to help anyone understand what I am going through.
+I can become very confused, even angry, for no apparent reason, and unable to gather my thoughts enough to describe, or even find a handful of words to help anyone understand what I am going through.

 Another very profound difficulty is when the source of the pain is from someone I love, family, a friend, a co-worker - someone who is not intending to harm me in the slightest.
 I will be in such uncontrollable mental anguish I will want to act out and blame people.
 It feels at the time like I am being hurt by them.
 It is hard for me to process this complex feeling.
 How do you ask for help or explain this feeling to the person causing the feeling in the first place, when they may not have any control over the actions, nor have any intention to cause me pain.

 It can leave me feeling very hopeless and scared, with nobody to turn to for help.
 I naturally tend to distance myself from who or what is the source of the pain, whether it be the location of my job, or a loved one.
 I understand this